 In 1960, Leonard revisited Sri Lanka, where he had served as a civil servant in his youth and was surprised by the warm reception he received.

 Around 1962, American playwright Edward Albee wrote to Leonard and asked for permission to use Virginia’s name in a play he had written, titled Who’s Afraid of Virginia Woolf?
 Leonard not only gave his permission, but he also went to see the play when it came to London.
 He later wrote to Albee, praising the play as “so amusing and at the same time moving and is really about the important things in life,” and mentioned a similarity between it and a short story Virginia once wrote titled Lappin and Lapinova.

 In 1964, Leonard accepted a honorary doctorate from University of Sussex and in 1965 he was elected a fellow of the Royal Society of Literature.

 Leonard also gave numerous print, television and radio interviews during his lifetime, discussing everything from his life with Virginia, to the Bloomsbury Group as well as his own personal thoughts on suicide and mental illness.

 When Leonard passed away on August 14 in 1969, he left Trekkie his entire estate, including his manuscripts and publishing rights.
-She later transferred these publishing rights, his papers and Monk’s House, to Leonard’s alma mata, the University of Sussex.
-Leonard’s body was cremated and his ashes were buried, alongside Virginia, in his backyard in Rodmell.
+She later transferred these publishing rights, his papers and Monk’s House, to the University of Sussex.
+Leonard’s body was cremated and his ashes were buried, alongside Virginia, in their backyard in Rodmell.

 “The Journey Not the Arrival Matters”; Leonard Woolf; 1970